This Week in History: September 11 -17

 Agatha Christie (September 15, 1890) was born in Torquay, England.
 A British mystery writer, she wrote nearly 100 books.

 Warren E. Burger (September 17, 1907) was born in St. Paul Minnesota.
 He had the longest Supreme Court Justice tenure.
-He voted for Roe v.
-Wade and, although appointed by President Richard Nixon, voted to force the president to give audio tapes to the Watergate prosecutor.
+Although appointed by President Richard Nixon, he voted to force the president to give audio tapes to the Watergate prosecutor.